-You can easily make corrections to drops in peripheral illumination, distortions in the subject, and color blur which occur by the physical characteristics of the lens or slightly remaining aberration.
+You can easily make corrections to drops in peripheral illumination. distortions in the subject, and color blur which occur by the physical characteristics of the lens or slightly remaining aberration.
 You can only correct aberration in RAW images which have been shot with compatible lenses.
 JPEG or TIFF images cannot be corrected.
-Note that even though the EOS 20D/EOS 20Da, EOS 10D, EOS D2000, EOS D30, EOS D60, EOS 350D, and EOS 300D are EOS cameras supporting the Digital Photo Professional, they are not compatible with the lens aberration correction function.
+Note that even though the EOS 20D/EOS 20Da and EOS 350D are EOS cameras supporting the Digital Photo Professional, they are not compatible with the lens aberration correction function.
 Also, note that the lens aberration correction function is compatible with the EOS 5D with the firmware version 1.1.1 and the EOS 30D with the firmware version 1.0.6.

-To use this function, the EOS Lens Registration Tool (version 1.4.20 or later) must be installed.
+Downloading Images Viewing Images Sorting Images Editing Images Printing Images Processing Large Numbers of RAW Images To use this function, the EOS Lens Registration Tool (version 1.4.20 Remote Shooting

-- Lenses compatible with this function are those displayed in the [Add or Remove lens data] window (p.77). - You can also correct RAW images taken with the compatible lens even when the extender is attached. - You can also correct RAW images shot with EF50mm f/2.5 Compact Macro fitted with Life Size Converter EF. - The aberration correction function is not available for images shot with a lens other than those given under "Compatible Lenses".
+- or later) must be installed. - Lenses compatible with this function are those displayed in the [Add or Remove lens data] window (p.76). - You can also correct RAW images taken with the compatible lens even when the extender is attached. - You can also correct RAW images shot with EF50mm f/2.5 Compact Macro fitted with Life Size Converter EF. - The aberration correction function is not available for images shot with a lens other than those given under "Compatible Lenses".
 They are therefore not displayed and cannot be used. - The lens aberration correction function is not available for multiple-exposure RAW images created on the camera. - EF cinema lenses (CN-E lenses) are not compatible.